SonarSource/sonarlint-vscode/README.md

 # SonarLint for Visual Studio Code

 SonarLint is an IDE extension that helps you detect and fix quality issues as you write code.
 Like a spell checker, SonarLint squiggles flaws so they can be fixed before committing code.
-You can get it directly from the VS Code Marketplace and it will then detect new bugs and quality issues as you code (JavaScript, TypeScript, PHP and Python)
+You can get it directly from the VS Code Marketplace and it will then detect new bugs and quality issues as you code (JavaScript, TypeScript, PHP, Python and Java)

 ## How it works

-Simply open a JS, TS, Python or PHP file, start coding, and you will start seeing issues reported by SonarLint.
+Simply open a JS, TS, Python, PHP or Java file, start coding, and you will start seeing issues reported by SonarLint.
 Issues are highlighted in your code, and also listed in the 'Problems' panel.

 ![sonarlint on-the-fly](images/sonarlint-vscode.gif)